 Blackpool Council reveals full scale of pandemic response

+The sheer scale of Blackpool Council’s response to the Coronavirus pandemic has been revealed in a comprehensive report.
 The report, which will go before a “virtual” Council meeting on May 11, sets out the extraordinary range of measures that have been taken by the Council, partners and an army of volunteers to help and protect residents and businesses in the midst of the worst public health crisis in decades.

 Neil Jack, Chief Executive of Blackpool Council, describes the immediate impact of the lockdown on March 23 as some non-essential services temporarily closed, many staff moved to home-working and essential care services found themselves facing a rapidly escalating demand.

 Libraries, sports centres and other public buildings were also shut down.

 The report reveals how many Council employees willingly switched from their usual work to newly-established services aimed at helping and protecting the most vulnerable people in the community.

 These new services included the establishment of Corona Kindness hubs at 12 locations across Blackpool; a dedicated business support helpdesk; a provider hub to support the social care sector; a food hub to prepare and deliver food parcels and school meals; and emergency measures to provide temporary accommodation for homeless people.

 The report reveals that over the first few weeks of the lockdown, there was huge demand for help and advice including:

 3,500 calls and emails to the Corona Kindness helpline service with requests for food, shopping advice, supplies of medication, befriending services and dog-walking.
 Up to 250 calls a day are being managed by the team of call handlers.